thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 **DELIVERED** - RPC was delivered to the device (for two-way RPC);
 **SUCCESSFUL** - if RPC is one-way, SUCCESSFUL means that RPC was delivered to the device.
 If RPC is two-way, SUCCESSFUL means that we've already received response from the device;
 **TIMEOUT** - RPC was not delivered to the device;
-**EXPIRED** - configured in the Debug Terminal widget time was expired, the response from the device wasn't received;
+**EXPIRED** - configured expiration time ran out, the response from the device wasn't received;
 **FAILED** - an error occurred either while sending RPC, or during one of the steps;
 **DELETED** - the request ID was deleted from the queue, and the database.